TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-09-upgrading-sensio-security-annotation-the-full-story.md

 ## Evolution Timeline

-To give you a better context, here is a evolution of the `@Security` annotation across 2 packages:
+To give you a better context, here is an evolution of the `@Security` annotation across 2 packages:

 * `sensio/framework-extra-bundle`
     * 3.0 [introduced](https://github.com/sensiolabs/SensioFrameworkExtraBundle/commit/82182d14d573b5132180f0a355d7ce9b4a81a84e) `@Security` annotation
     * 4.0 [introduced](https://github.com/sensiolabs/SensioFrameworkExtraBundle/commit/cc49d26a3d75f14f0fee731cade925238f7a4199) `@IsGranted` annotation
     * 6.0 brings **PHP 8.0** attributes `#[Security]` and `'#[IsGranted]`
-    * 6.2 (Feb 2023) is the last release, then repository was archived = no more fixes
+    * 6.2 (Feb 2023) is the last release, then the repository was archived = no more fixes

 <br>